Profile Photo

 Research Overview

-I am a Modern European gender historian.
-Since the publication of my book, Mother of the Church: Sofia Svechina, the Salon, and the Politics of Catholicism in Nineteenth-Century Russia and France (Northern Illinois University Press, 2016; winner of 2018 Harry Koenig Book Award, American Catholic Historical Association), I have shifted my interest to such topics as ecofeminism, masculinity, gender and environment, and gender and science.
-I am currently completing a book, How Khrushchev and Brezhnev Went Hunting with Fidel Castro: Political Masculinity and Nature Diplomacy in the Soviet Union (under review)and launching a new project, Heroic Science: Gender, Colonialism, and Glaciology in Russia and the Soviet Union
+I am a Modern European historian.
+Since the publication of my book, Mother of the Church: Sofia Svechina, the Salon, and the Politics of Catholicism in Nineteenth Century Russia and France (Northern Illinois University Press, 2016; winner of 2018 Harry Koenig Book Award, American Catholic Historical Association), I have shifted my interest to such topics as ecofeminism, masculinity, gender and environment, and gender and science.
+I am currently completing a book, The Politburo Goes Hunting: Masculinity, Nature, and Power in the Soviet Union, and launching two new projects in ice humanities:

 Awards: